 As we all know, computer equipment is a must for our faculty and staff.
 We need to plan and budget to assure that we can provide the necessary computing and computer services to all of our state employees.
-The policy statement which follows is designed to assure this is the case.
+The policy statement which follows is designed to ensure this is the case.

-All full-time faculty* who have been (or are being) employed by the College of Business for at least three years can have a computer that is no more than three years old.
-Hence, everyone in the above category will be allocated a maximum of $1,800 (post-sales tax) allowance for a desktop or a laptop.
-The purchase of other computer accessories, such as a printer, is not covered.
+All full-time faculty* who have been (or are being) employed by the Lucas College of Business for at least three years can have a computer that is no more than three (3) years old.
+Hence, everyone in the above category will be furnished with a machine meeting the following minimum specification:

 Staff and part-time faculty including FERPs will have access to up-to-date desktop computers while on campus, but these computers will be assigned to space (offices, desks) or positions rather than to individuals as such.
-These computers also will be replaced as needed, but not more frequently than every three years.
+These computers also will be replaced as needed, but not more frequently than every three (3) years.